Ab-initio investigation of finite size effects in rutile titania nanoparticles with semilocal and nonlocal density functionals: TOC graphic

 \begin{acknowledgement}

 The authors acknowledge the funding provided by the U.S. Department of Energy, Basic Energy Sciences, Computational Chemical Sciences Program under grant number DE-SC0019410.
 This material is also based in part upon work supported by the National Science Foundation under Grant No. 1933646.
 This research was also supported by the supercomputing infrastructure provided by Partnership for an Advanced Computing Environment (PACE) through its Hive (U.S. National Science Foundation (NSF) through grant MRI-1828187) and Phoenix clusters at Georgia Institute of Technology, Atlanta, Georgia.
+This report was prepared as an account of work sponsored by an agency of the United States Government.
+Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 \end{acknowledgement}

 \begin{suppinfo}